 The Cars singing bass player Ben Orr died of cancer at home in Atlanta today in 2000 at age 53.

 John Lennon’s murderer Mark David Chapman was eligible for parole for the first time today in 2000, having served 20 years.
 Yoko Ono had sent a letter to the parole board asking his application be denied, which it was.
-Chapman, according to rules, is allowed to apply every two years since, which he has, being denied each time, most recently in 2012, when the board wrote, “Despite your positive efforts while incarcerated, your release at this time would greatly undermine respect for the law and tend to trivialize the tragic loss of life which you caused as a result of this heinous, unprovoked, violent, cold and calculated crime.”
+Chapman, according to rules, is allowed to apply every two years since, which he has, being denied each time.
+In 2012, when the board wrote, “Despite your positive efforts while incarcerated, your release at this time would greatly undermine respect for the law and tend to trivialize the tragic loss of life which you caused as a result of this heinous, unprovoked, violent, cold and calculated crime.”
 In 2014 Mark noted that he still got letters in prison from Lennon fans, saying “I am sorry for being such an idiot and choosing the wrong way for glory”.
 The board mostly just repeated itself about “respect for the law” when Chapman was denied for a 9th time this last August.

 Rock and Roll Birthdays

 Rockabilly guitarist Eddie Cochran would be 78.
 He was killed in a car crash on his first and only British tour at age 21.